 MPH 650 Applied Public Health Research and Evaluation

 The goal of this course is to provide students with an understanding of the fundamentals of evaluation and research as applied to public health interventions.
-The course covers process, outcome, impact, and participatory evaluation, and a number of research/evaluation designs common in public health.
-Students will gain skills including: framing evaluation questions, developing abstracts, designing/presenting a poster presentation, writing a focus group moderator guide, and creating evaluation plans and tools.
+The course covers process, outcome, impact, and participatory evaluation, and frameworks and designs common in public health.
+Students will gain skills including: framing evaluation questions, developing abstracts, designing/presenting a poster presentation, creating data collection protocols, and drafting evaluation plans.
 Cr 3.

 MPH 655 Public Health Practice